-- AQI 501+ - Employers must ensure that NIOSH-approved respirators (N95 filtering facepiece respirators or better) are available at no cost and worn by employees.
-KN95 masks are not acceptable for this scenario. - When the AQI is 500 or above, employees using filtering respirators for the sole purpose of protecting themselves from wildfire smoke must comply with LC's Respiratory Protection Program.
+- AQI 501+ - All provisions for AQI 101-500 must be implemented. - Employers must ensure that NIOSH-approved respirators (N95 filtering facepiece respirators or better) are available at no cost and worn by employees. - When the AQI is 501 or above, employees using filtering respirators for the sole purpose of protecting themselves from wildfire smoke must comply with LC's Respiratory Protection Program.
 Fit testing and a medical evaluation are required prior to respirator use under these conditions.